Hee Haw: Guest stars

 Hee Haw featured at least two, and sometimes three or four, guest celebrities each week.
 While most of the guest stars were country music artists, a wide range of other famous luminaries were featured from actors and actresses to sports stars to politicians.

 Sheb Wooley, one of the original cast members, wrote the show's theme song.
 After filming the initial 13 episodes, other professional demands caused him to leave the show, but he returned from time to time as a guest star.

 Loretta Lynn was the first guest star of Hee Haw and made more guest appearances (24) than any other artist.
 She also co-hosted the show more than any other guest co-host and therefore appears on more of the DVD releases for retail sale than any other guest star.
 Tammy Wynette was second with 21 guest appearances, and Wynette married George Richey (the musical director for Hee Haw from 1970 to 1977) in 1978.

-From 1990–92, country megastar Garth Brooks appeared on the show four times.
+From 1990 to 1992, country megastar Garth Brooks appeared on the show four times.
 In 1992, producer Sam Lovullo tried unsuccessfully to contact Brooks because he wanted him for the final show.
 Brooks then surprised Lovullo by showing up at the last minute, ready to don his overalls and perform for the final episode.

 Elvis connection

 Elvis Presley was a fan of Hee Haw and wanted to appear as a guest on the program, but Presley knew his manager, Colonel Tom Parker, would not allow him to do so (following Presley's death, Parker would be sued by Elvis Presley Enterprises for mismanagement).
-Two of the Hee Haw Honeys dated Presley long before they joined the cast: Linda Thompson in the mid-1970s, whom Presley had a long-term relationship with after his divorce from Priscilla; and Diana Goodman shortly afterwards.
+Two of the Hee Haw Honeys dated Presley long before they joined the cast: Linda Thompson in the mid-1970s, with whom Presley had a long-term relationship after his divorce from Priscilla; and Diana Goodman shortly afterwards.
 Charlie McCoy played harmonica on a select few of Presley's recordings in the late 1960s, Joe Babcock of the Nashville Edition also sang backup vocals on a couple of his recordings at that time, and the Nashville Edition sang backup on Presley's recording of "Early Morning Rain."
 Shortly after Presley's death, his father, Vernon Presley, made a cameo appearance on the show, alongside Thompson and Buck Owens, and paid tribute to his late son, noting how much Elvis enjoyed watching the show, and introduced one of his favorite gospel songs, which was performed by the Hee Haw Gospel Quartet.